mosesmbadi/fika_app/README.md

 Here's a visual reference of what we are working on: [Overview](https://www.behance.net/gallery/141606459/Fika-design-and-development).

 Here's the first draft of the overview of Fika App Documentation: [Docs](https://docs.google.com/document/d/14lMqh4H71angj-gOWGxL4tWIY2Wpjuz_or3u2SEjUOs/edit?usp=sharing).

+And here's a visual guide to the overal systems design: [Docs](https://www.behance.net/gallery/143243959/Systems-Design-for-Fika-Errands).